alexismgjackson-github/todolist/README.md

 # _TO DO LIST - CRUD APP_

-To Do List is a fully responsive CRUD app allows the user managed their daily tasks.
+To Do List is a fully responsive CRUD app allows the user to manage their daily tasks.

 ## FEATURES